alishahzad89/ATAssignment/README.md

 - Getting frequent too many request error

-## Automation Approach

-- created class APIHelper to store the definite location of all resources.
-- Store data file name from json file and pass the to test cases at runtime
-- DataReader class to read the json file into map to pass that to test methods
-- FileReader class to read file, and store each line into string array
-- ResponseComparator class – this has all logic to do comparison of json, it has one recursive method to compare expected vs actual.
-- Response validator class to have the assertion and print the logs
-- RestUtil class to get rest assured response using url.

 ## Prerequisite
 - Maven is setup in your system
 - Either eclipse or IntelliJ is configured